Tofu cacciatore is inspired by my Italian grandma’s chicken cacciatore and is the ultimate vegetarian comfort meal.

 Let the wine evaporate, then add canned tomatoes, water, olives, salt, black pepper, and soy sauce.

-Let simmer on medium heat for about 10 to 15 minutes or until the sauce thickens to your desired consistency.
+Let simmer on medium heat for 10 to 15 minutes or until the sauce thickens to your desired consistency.
 The more you let it simmer, the thicker and richer it gets.

-Finally, add in chopped parsley, stir, adjust for salt, and let sit for 5 – 10 minutes before serving to allow the flavors to meld together.
+Finally, add chopped parsley, stir, adjust for salt, and let sit for 5 – 10 minutes before serving to allow the flavors to meld together.

 Serving Suggestions